Thomas Hill (hurdler)

-Thomas Lionel "Tom" Hill (born November 17, 1949, in New Orleans, Louisiana) is an American former athlete, who mainly competed in the 110 metre hurdles.
+Thomas Lionel Hill (born November 17, 1949, in New Orleans, Louisiana) is an American former athlete, who mainly competed in the 110 meter hurdles.

 Competitive career

 Hill was among the world's best high hurdlers in the early 1970s and ranked as the number one in the event in the world in 1970.
 He was on the June 1970 cover of Track and Field News.
-He competed for the United States in the 1972 Summer Olympics held in Munich, Germany, where he won the bronze medal in the men's 110 metre hurdles event.
+He competed for the United States in the 1972 Summer Olympics held in Munich, Germany, where he won the bronze medal in the men's 110 meter hurdles event.

-Hill ran track for Arkansas State University where his best finish at the NCAA Championships was a second place in 1972.
+He ran track for Arkansas State University where his best finish at the NCAA Championships was a second place in 1972.
 He was the 1970 NCAA Indoor Champion for 60 yard hurdles.

-After graduating, Hill completed his ROTC active duty obligation serving as assistant track coach at the United States Military Academy at West Point while still competing in the hurdles.
+After graduating, he completed his ROTC active duty obligation serving as assistant track coach at the United States Military Academy at West Point, while still competing in the hurdles.

 Hill was inducted into the Arkansas Sports Hall of Fame in 1984.